Counter-Strike: Source: Reception

 Counter-Strike: Source was met with positive reviews from professional critics.
 Metacritic, a review aggregator website, awarded Source a rating of 88 out of a possible 100 based on 9 critic's reviews.
 Jeff Haynes of IGN said the game was "much more detailed, featuring many more polygons per model, bump mapping and other graphical enhancements" compared to the original.

 Sequel

 On August 12, 2011, Valve announced the production of a successor to Counter-Strike: Source, entitled Counter-Strike: Global Offensive.
 Global Offensive's development began in March 2010 when Hidden Path Entertainment attempted to port Counter-Strike: Source onto video game consoles prior to the end of its lifespan.
 During its development, Valve saw the opportunity to turn the port into a full game and expand on the predecessor's gameplay.
+In 2023, Global Offensive was assimilated into Counter-Strike 2, which ported the game's content into the Source 2 engine.

 Competitive play

 Counter-Strike: Source has been played in tournaments since shortly after its release.
 The game received some criticism by the competitive community, who believed the game's skill ceiling was significantly lower than that of CS 1.6.
 This caused a divide in the competitive community as to which game to play competitively.